 We waked up early morning around at 7 am and at 7:30 we had our breakfast, toast with cheese omelet.
 So after, van was ready to take for us.
 We were driven like one hours with scenic view to Kande.
 A starting point of the Mardi Himal Trek.
 We walked like 35 min and arrived at Gol Danada (1900 m) to have a rest.
 It was very wonderful place to have a rest talking with local people.
 After walking through the forest of oak and sandal wood, we arrived at Australian camp (2050 m).

-From there we can see perfect paradise view of Annapurna Range, Fishtail and Lamjung.
-Best tea houses with attached room, comfortable bed.
+From there, we can see a perfect paradise view of the Annapurna Range, Fishtail, and Lamjung. best tea houses with attached room, comfortable bed.
 There we stopped to have tea break with the magnificent view of Himalaya range.
 Afterwards, continuing our way down with mixed trail up to Pothana (1980 m).
 This is very beautiful place to see the Himalaya range of magnificent view.
 We stayed there to rest for the night.

-Today, after the morning meal, we gradually headed towards the deurali for 1 hr and stopped to make for a pack lunch.
+Today, after the morning meal, we gradually headed towards the Deurali for 1 hr. and stopped to make for a pack lunch.
 And at the same time we had a tea break as well with the view of Dhaulagiri and Annapurna range.
-Actually, on the way between deurali and forest camp there is no any lodges to have for lunch.
-So, need to carry the foods from Deurali.
+Actually, on the way between Deurali and forest camp there are also a lodges to have for lunch.
+So, it is not necessarily important to carry the foods from Deurali.

-But, after walking around 4 hrs. we arrived at Dund Kharka.
-There is only a small cottage which is very long distance to take a break.
-In that cottage, there only one person was staying and something like noodle and cookies were selling.
-So, recommended to everyone who is going to Mardi Himal trek should carry the enough bottle of water till up to the forest camp.
+But, after walking for around 4 hours, we arrived at Dund Kharka.
+There is only a tea house, which is a very long distance to take a break.
+In that tea house, there was only one person staying, and food was limited in choice of base.
+It is recommended that everyone who is going on the Mardi Himal trek should carry enough bottles of water to last till they reach the forest camp.

-The trail passes by the jungle rain forest initially upwards for one and half hours after that gradually up and down till up to forest camp.
+The trail passes by the jungle rain forest, initially upwards for one and a half hours, and then gradually up and down till it reaches the forest camp.
 The splendid view of mountains (Fishtail, Annapurna 3,2,1, Hiunchuli, Gangapurna) from Dund kharka was very excellent.
-As we walk for 1 hrs from the small cottage (Dund Kharka) we reach at forest camp (2550 m).
-The place is very beautiful around lush green forest.
-There are three lodges with the capacity of 45 people at a time.
+As we walk for 1 hour from the teahouse lodge (Dund Kharka), we reach the forest camp (2550 m).
+The place is very beautiful with its lush green forest.
+There are many lodges with a capacity of 200 people at a time.

 From the forest camp, we began to headed upwards through the oak and rhododendron forest for one hours and reached at rest camp (2700 m).
 There is only one lodge for the short break to view the mountain with piquant tea.
 It was stunning and mesmerizing view of Machhapuchhre along with little top of Lamjung Himal.
 Furthermore, we again continued through the rhododendron forest upwards hill for 2 hrs.
 We arrived at Low Camp (2975 m).
 There are 3 lodges with 45 people capacity.
 The main highlights of that place are Fishtail, Gangapurna, Hidden Annapurna iv, Lamjung and Mardi Himal (5587 m), the high Himalaya range.

-Day 4: Mardi Himal trek to Mardi Base Camp (4500 m) for 3 hr and back to Low camp from high camp in 2 hrs.
+Day 4: Trek to Mardi Base Camp (4500 m) for 3 hours and back to Low Camp from High Camp in 2 hours.

 Today is the tough day, coz we are going to high elevation at Mardi base camp (4500 m).
 Early morning, we waked up at 6 and headed in the direction of base camp for 3 hrs.
 The trail is bit adventurous that goes along the ridge with beautiful scenery of Pokhara valley from the southern direction.
 And from the northern direction even we can see the way of Annapurna base camp trail.
 From the Mardi base camp (4500 m), gorgeous and close-up view of Annapurna I, South, Singa Chuli/ Fluted peak, Tent peak, Gangapurna, Gandarbhachuli, Machhapuchhre and of course Mardi Himal can be seen.